AmaniAbri/Neural-Network-for-structured-data/README.md

 This is a temporary script file.
 """
+# Describtion

-# Python code for predicting the variability of the cloud cover in respone to the variability to the Oceanic Climatic Indecies
+    Python code for predicting the variability of the cloud cover in respone to the variability to the Oceanic Climatic Indecies

+# Installition

 import random
 import numpy as np
 import numpy as std